9Erza/ApexDash/README.md

 http://127.0.0.1:28766/simulate
 ```

-If `/simulate` updates tiles but Forza does not, the plugin is working and the issue is usually the Forza Data Out IP/port.
+If `/simulate` updates the tiles but Forza does not, the plugin is working and the issue is usually related to Forza Data Out IP/port configuration.

+---

 ## Common problems

 ### Tiles show `NO DATA`

-Check:
+Check the following:

 - Forza Data Out is enabled.
-- Forza Data Out IP is `127.0.0.1`.
+- Forza Data Out IP is set to `127.0.0.1`.
-- Forza Data Out port is `23666`.
+- Forza Data Out port is set to `23666`.
+- You are actively driving in-game.
-- You are actually driving, not sitting in menu/pause.
+- You are not sitting in the menu or pause screen.
 - No old version of the plugin is still installed.
+- Stream Dock was fully restarted after installing or replacing the plugin.

+---

 ### Port conflict